 There is a good amount of evidence that female non-professional traders outperform male non-professional traders.
-I discuss this at greater length in the final chapter of my new book:

 I do not mean to imply that female professional traders under-perform male professional traders.
 I have not seen a lot of data one way or the other on that point, though apparently there are some indications the female-run hedge funds also outperform.